Photos featuring mini stocker

 In this shot, Mark sits in victory circle on the big paved 1/2 mile in Beltsville, Maryland.
 The next day, he destroyed this car on a dirt track in Saluda Virginia.

 Mark got to know racers from up and down the east coast.
 One of his favorite accaintances was Bunny Schnieder from New Jersey.
 Bunny would pick Mark up at the airport in NJ and they were off to the races for a week at a time.
-During the summer, they could run 4 or 5 nights a week.
+During the summer, they could run 4 or 5 nights a week in Bunny's cars.

 Ok, its not the best quality shot, but here is Mark running on the road course at Hollywood Speedway.

 I think you are getting the picture: this is a guy who loves going fast!
-He says he preferred the big tracks like New Smyrna, where you can "hold it wide open and let 'er rip".
+He says he preferred the big tracks, where you can "hold it wide open and let 'er rip".